joe-mccarthy/night-sky-pi/README.md

 [Service]
 Type=Simple
+# update this to be your current user
+User=username
+# the location of the night sky pi repository
+WorkingDirectory=/home/username/repositories/night-sky-pi
-User=username # update this to be your current user WorkingDirectory=/home/username/repositories/night-sky-pi # the location of the night sky pi repository ExecStart=/home/username/repositories/night-sky-pi/nsp.sh /home/username/config.json #update these paths to be the location of the nsp.sh and where you previously copied the json configuration.
+# update these paths to be the location of the nsp.sh
+# update argument to where you previously copied the json configuration.
+ExecStart=/home/username/repositories/night-sky-pi/nsp.sh /home/username/config.json
 Restart=on-failure

 [Install]